xunhongt/open-projects/Innohack 2022/README.md

     1. VRA Cloud Templates are declarative by design.
 By deleting Cloud Template deployments, the resources will be removed as well.
     2. For VRO Workflow Catalog Items, ensure that a subscription (to delete resource) is tagged to the Catalog Item when said deployment is deleted.

 Currently, some of our catalog items do not follow this rule (e.g. Firewall-as-a-Service).
-These workflows need to be re-factored to fit this design consideration.
+These workflows need to be refactored to fit this design consideration.

 ### **3.2.
 Immutability**
 An immutable infrastructure implies that the **infrastructure cannot be modified once deployed**.
 When changes are necessary, you need to deploy afresh, swing traffic to the new instance and decommission old infrastructure.